codevonnie/datarepproject/README.md

   }
 ```

-## List of spaces close to a given service
+#### List of spaces close to a given service

-You can get a list of spaces located in a given year using the GET method at the following URL:
+You can get a list of spaces located near a specified service using the GET method at the following URL:
 *http://spacessapi.com/services/[services]*
 where you replace [service] with the requested service.
 For example, the URL: